victordibia/handtrack.js/README.md

 ## How was this built?

 The object detection model used in this project was trained using annotated images of the human hand ([see here](https://github.com/victordibia/handtracking/issues)) and converted to the tensorflow.js format.
-This wrapper library was created using guidelines and some code adapted from [the coco-ssd tensorflowjs](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) sample were adopted in creating this wrapper.
+This wrapper library was created using guidelines and some code adapted from [the coco-ssd tensorflowjs](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd).